Chapter 3: Summoning Consciousness into Itself

-Materialist doctrines, behavioural psychologists, etc., which contend that matter alone is, commit a mistake by not bestowing sufficient thought on the problem of perception.
-The knowledge that there is an object in front of us does not arise from the object itself.
+Materialist doctrines, behaviourist psychologists, etc., which contend that matter alone is, commit a mistake by not bestowing sufficient thought on the problem of perception itself.
+The knowledge that there is an object in front of us does not arise from the object.
 It is not the object that knows itself as an object.
-Suffice it to say that matter cannot know itself, because matter is bereft of consciousness.
-The behaviourist supposition that consciousness is an exudation of material forces cannot stand scrutiny because if that were the case, matter would be the cause and consciousness would be its effect.
+Suffice it to say, matter cannot know itself because matter is bereft of consciousness.
+The behaviourist supposition that consciousness is an exudation of material forces cannot stand scrutiny because, if that were the case, matter would be the cause and consciousness would be its effect.
 Knowing well that the effect always comes from its cause, and it cannot contain anything which is not in the cause, it would follow that the consciousness which is supposed to be an exudation or a product of matter must be incipiently present in matter itself.

 Where is matter actually situated?
 Everywhere.
 The whole world is material substance.
 Whatever is visible, tangible, observable, is material.
 That is to say, there is an omnipresent character of matter.
 There is no place where matter is not.
-Now, carrying on the argument that consciousness is supposed to be a product of matter—should be inherent in matter—the conclusion would be that consciousness is wherever matter is.
-If matter is ubiquitous and there is no segregation of the parts of matter, that which is hiddenly present in matter cannot but be ubiquitous.
+Now, carrying on the argument that consciousness, supposed to be a product of matter, should be inherent in matter, the conclusion would be that consciousness is wherever matter is.
+If matter is ubiquitous and there is no segregation of the parts of matter, that which is hiddenly present in matter cannot but also be ubiquitous.
 Matter is everywhere, and the result is that consciousness must also be everywhere.
-Since two everywheres is not conceivable because two infinities will overlap each other, and such a thing is inconceivable and not possible, this assumption also falls flat.
+Since two everywheres is not conceivable because two infinities would overlap each other, and such a thing is inconceivable and not possible, this assumption also falls flat.
 It is not true that there are two infinities—consciousness on the one side and matter on the other side—because the very assumption is logically untenable.

 Can we say that matter, which is the cause of the supposed emanation of consciousness, is all-in-all, and the perception of an object, which is material, is a self-knowledge of matter itself ?
-Does matter know itself in the form of consciousness when there is perception or knowledge of an object?
+Is matter knowing itself in the form of consciousness when there is perception or knowledge of an object?
 Strange would be this conclusion that matter has to know itself by means of that which is supposed to be its product.
 Nothing can be more absurd than this proposition.

-We also cannot avoid the well-known circumstance that minus knowing, there is no meaning in the knowable or the object.
-Nobody can say that anything exists—matter, or whatever it is—unless there is somebody who knows that it is so.
+We also cannot avoid the well-known circumstance that minus knowing, there is no meaning in the knowable, or the object.
+Nobody can say that anything exists—matter or whatever it is—unless there is somebody who knows that it is so.
 This knower cannot be identified with that which is known.
-If we attempt to identify the knower with the known object, either the knower would become an object or the object would become the knower.
+If we attempt to identify the knower with the known object, either the knower would become the object or the object would become the knower.
 Either way, there would be a very fantastic conclusion, beyond what we actually expected at the beginning of our inquiry.
 Yoga takes its stand on this great problem before us—the perceptional problem.
-The insistence of the sense organs and the mind—which always works in terms of the sense organs—that everything is outside has created the difficulty, which usually looks insurmountable.
+The insistence of the sense organs and the mind, which always works in terms of the sense organs, that everything is outside has created the difficulty, which usually looks insurmountable.

-As Sanskrit words may confuse you, I do not propose to use Sanskrit technological terms.
+I do not propose to use Sanskrit technological terms.
 However, for your information, the mode of enveloping the mental operation in respect of the form of the object is known as vritti vyapti, the psychosis modification in terms of an object.
 But mere modification cannot become self-conscious, so there must be an attending positive activity taking place together with the form that has been impressed upon the mind.
 That is consciousness.
-So consciousness becomes aware of an object, which is nothing but a form.
+Consciousness becomes aware of an object, which is nothing but a form.